 Over-abundance of koalas at Cape Otway is a difficult, long-term issue brought about by their love of Manna Gums, their reluctance to change food source, favourable climatic conditions and an absence of predators.

-Unsustainable koala densities and subsequent over-browsing of the habitat at Cape Otway has resulted in the koalas’ preferred food trees dying.
+Unsustainable koala densities and subsequent over-browsing of the habitat at Cape Otway had resulted in many of the koalas’ preferred food trees dying.
 Without a sufficient food source to sustain them, the health of the koala population can quickly decline, resulting in koala welfare issues.

 The Cape Otway Koala Management Actions